-- 1. Verify that all of the Lustre installation requirements have been met.
+1. Verify that all of the Lustre installation requirements have been met.

-For more information on these prerequisites, see Preparing to Install Lustre. - 2.
-Download the Lustre source code.
-On the Lustre download site, select a version of Lustre to download and then select Source as the platform. - 3.
-Download the unpatched kernel.
+For more information on these prerequisites, see Preparing to Install Lustre.

+2. Get the Lustre source code.
+Navigate to the Lustre download site, select the Lustre version you want and Source as the platform.